XFY9326/SelectMedia/README.md

 # SelectMedia
-Select media from File Explorer instead of using system camera application.
+Select media from file explorer or album instead of using system camera application.

 ### Attention: ONLY CAN INSTEAD OF SYSTEM CAMERA INTENT